pappasam/nvim-repl/README.md

 ### Where's the documentation?

-Documentation is in a standard Neovim documentation file.
+Documentation is in a normal Neovim help file.
 You can [read it online here](https://github.com/pappasam/nvim-repl/blob/main/doc/repl.txt).

 From within Neovim, type `:help repl`.